expo/expo/docs/pages/versions/unversioned/sdk/network.md

 Gets the device's current IPv4 address.
 Returns `0.0.0.0` if the IP address could not be retrieved.

-On web, this method uses [`Ipify Api`](https://www.ipify.org/) to get public ip address of current device via http request.
+On web, this method uses the third-party [`ipify service`](https://www.ipify.org/) to get the public IP address of the current device.

 #### Returns